PhD in

 Some of the PhD positions are collaborations supported by external research and industry partners (Fondazione Bruno Kessler FBK, Südtiroler Informatik SIAG, NOI Techpark, Barbieri Electronic snc, University of Umea).

-PhD Programme Coordinator: Prof. Antonio Liotta
+PhD Programme Coordinator: Prof. Oswald Lanz

 Student representative in the Lecturer's Committee: Thomas Borsani